 Supervised and unsupervised cell classification.
 VTEA supports flow cytometry-like gating and subgating and incorporates tools for clustering and dimensionality reduction to facilitate cell classification.
 Cell classifaction can include both computationally defined and expert labeled cells via imagej ROIs.

 Neighborhood construction and analysis.
 Once cell classfication/labels are defined they may be used in a neighborhood analysis including that same tools used in VTEA for supervised and unsupervised classification and labeling of neighborhoods based on the label distributions per neighborhood (sum and fraction of total).

 Original image referencing.
 The power of 3DTC in VTEA enables the localization of identified cells in the analysis space in the original image, in situ, and in 3D with ClearVolume.

 Extensibility.
 Importantly, our solution is in its infancy.
 These first iteration of VTEA represent the beginning of our vision for VTEA.
 We currently leverage the SciJava framework to make VTEA easily extensible and continue to build both upon existing tools in ImageJ/Fiji and our own novel approaches.

 This brief video describes VTEA’s core behaviors.

 We developed VTEA out of a need to unify the various tasks involved in image processing, segmenting, exploring and analyzing large 3D fluorescence light microscopy image volumes ranging from 50-100s of microns thick.
 Our solution is predicated upon the idea that image processing, segmentation and analysis of 3D image volumes is best implemented with a bidirectional interactive user interface from image processing to analysis.

-The utility of VTEA and 3D tissue cytometry was demonstrated in the following publication:
+The original VTEA was demonstrated in the following publication: